openstack/openstack-manuals/doc/install-guide/source/dashboard-install.rst

 .. only:: rdo

-   On RHEL and CentOS, configure SELinux to permit the web server to connect to OpenStack services:
+   Configure SELinux to permit the web server to connect to OpenStack
+   services:

    .. code-block:: console